Nova Scotia Zoning Maps

 As a buyer, you don’t need to know the specifics of the tax code re: HST applicability.
 That’s up the to the seller to determine.
 Just make sure you know whether HST is included, additional to, or not applicable on the sale of the property in question.

 If you are out of province, you should definitely be aware of Nova Scotia’s non-resident deed transfer tax, which is 5%.
-For more on this, view our blog post on the non-resident deed transfer tax
+For more on this, view our blog post on the non-resident deed transfer tax.
+Lastly, for a full round-up of the taxes that may be applicable on a sale/purchase of land, visit our post on Taxes on Land Sales in Nova Scotia.

 Conclusion

 Owning a portion of Nova Scotia’s natural beauty is something unique and special.
 I hope you found my tips, advice and information useful, and I hope your search is fruitful in terms of landing you the place of your dreams.
-Once you’ve got that land purchased, you’ll be ready to dive into our Nova Scotia Land Development Guide.
+Another piece of advice – don’t get lost!
+Learn about using Nova Scotia GIS maps and you can never be lost again.
+Then, finally, once you’ve got that land purchased, you’ll be ready to dive into our Nova Scotia Land Development Guide.

 I’ll continue to update this document over time, and your feedback can likely make it much better.
 Please feel free to add a comment below – I will read them all and give them careful consideration.